alvarolop/datagrid-client/client-spring-queries/README.md

 <!-- /TOC -->
 ## 1. Configure RHDG client

-Add the queries dependency in the pom.xml
+Add the remote queries dependency in the pom.xml.

 ```xml
 <dependency>